Chart Color Schemes

 Avoca features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 64.0% of all households, including 19.1% couples with children, 35.3% couples without children, and 9.0% single parent families.
-Non-family households comprise the remaining 36.0%, with lone person households at 33.5% and group households making up 2.0% of the total.
-The median household size is 2.2 people, which aligns with the average for the Rest of Vic.
+Family households account for 64.0% of all households, including 19.1% couples with children, 35.3% couples without children, and 9.0% single parent families.
+Non-family households constitute the remaining 36.0%, with lone person households at 33.5% and group households comprising 2.0%.
+The median household size is 2.2 people, which aligns with the Rest of Vic average.

 Frequently Asked Questions - Households